jonoskar/wordpress-languages/README.md

 A collection of language files for WordPress localization.

-Initial needs are only Icelandic language files, others may be added in the future.
+Only Icelandic language files for now, others may be added in the future.

+Clone into `/wp-content/languages` or `/wp-includes/languages`.